 Covid-19 has now infected over 288,000 people worldwide, of whom nearly 12,000 have died and more than 93,000 have recovered1.
 According to the World Health Organization (WHO), the global death rate of the disease stands at 3.4 percent.
-Coronavirus is deadlier than seasonal flu, which is fatal in around 1 percent of cases, but while the virus does not transmit as easily as flu, it causes more severe illness.
+Coronavirus is deadlier than seasonal flu, which is fatal in around 1 percent of cases.
+The virus is thought to be significantly more infectious than flu (according to the Independent, one person with coronavirus can infect 59,000 others compared to 14 with flu) and it causes more severe illness.

 On March 4 2020, deaths outside China from Covid-19 exceeded those inside the country for the first time3, and claims that the virus has mutated into at least two separate strains added to concerns.
 Scientists from Beijing and Shanghai reported that 70 percent of patients now had a more aggressive form of the virus.
 It was suggested that this had actually helped inhibit its spread, since the symptoms of this virulent strain were severe enough to cause most sufferers to be hospitalized4.
 On the same day, Germany reported a 22 percent spike in cases overnight2.